After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 - Exchange your synthesis with a classmate.
 Read each other’s syntheses, and write a thought-provoking question that asks for additional information or clarification.

 - Return papers to one another.
-Read the question and write a 2-3 sentence response.
+Read the question and write a two to three-sentence response.

 - Continue to exchange papers, read responses, and ask another question until the time is called.